ddopplereffekt/hon/README.md

 ## Update: [Answer from Haier](https://github.com/Andre0512/hon/issues/147#issuecomment-1902075829)
 ## Have a look at [Takedown FAQs](https://github.com/Andre0512/hon/blob/main/takedown_faq.md) and [Timeline of events](https://github.com/Andre0512/hon/blob/main/takedown_timeline.md)
-## Announcement: I have to take the project down in the next few days
+## Letter to original repo publisher
 > Dear User,
 >
 > We are writing to inform you that we have discovered two Home Assistant integration plug-ins developed by you ( https://github.com/Andre0512/hon and https://github.com/Andre0512/pyhOn ) that are in violation of our terms of service.
 Specifically, the plug-ins are using our services in an unauthorized manner which is causing significant economic harm to our Company.